Why do women have periods?

 or even get partly through the endometrium.

-As it slowly dies, it could leave its mother vulnerable to infection, and all the time, it may be emitting hormonal signals that disrupt her tissues.
+infection, and all the time, it may be emitting hormonal signals that disrupt

-The body avoids this problem by simply removing every possible risk.
+The body avoids this problem by simply removing every possible

 Each time ovulation doesn't result in a healthy pregnancy,